dwashton/dwashton.github.io/_posts/2020-01-25-kubuntu-for-the-win.md

   - linuxmint
 ---

 A brand new computer this year!
-Which means dual booting with Linux! :)
+Which means dual booting with Linux! :smiley:

 I haven't had a new personal computer in a while so this is a chance to spend more time in a Linux environment, and there are many options to choose from...
 I went through a few options before I finally settled on an option (which I'm sure I'll change in no time!)